drxvmrz/scmdp/README.md

 </details>

 ## Examples
 [Examples](https://github.com/drxvmrz/scmdp/tree/main/examples) folder contains two examples of using the [scmdp](https://github.com/drxvmrz/scmdp) library.
-Although they are rather primitive, they display all the necessary functionality and can serve as hint for a quick start.
+Although they are rather primitive,
+they display all the necessary functionality and can serve as hint for a quick start.

 ### Abstract example

 ### Calculator

-### Building examples
+### How to build them?